open-make/openmakewebsite/content/blog/2024-01-11-smart-citizen-kit/index.en.md

 {{< /card2 >}}

 > You have already mentioned HardwareX and GitHub, have you used any other platforms for publishing?
-And why did you choose these platforms?

 {{< expand "Show answer">}}
 We use four platforms.
 We use specific journals such as HardwareX, the one we like a lot.
 Now, we are starting to prepare another publication on a different project called ROMI, which is robots for micro farms and also other open hardware projects which we are still developing.
 So, Journals, Git repositories, particularly GitHub for software and hardware.
 We also like the idea of using it for hardware, hence using version control for hardware is something that is very important, hope we get better tools for that.
 Then we also use a lot of websites, which run on top of Git for version control, yet they present to the user as web pages, that's like the latest one I showed you, docs.smartcitizen.
 In this case, we use specific study documentation generator, called Material for MK docs, but within a scheme called Material which we now use in all projects, because we like it a lot.
 And finally, we use Zenodo, which is an archiving platform by CERN.
 And we mostly use that to store big datasets.
 So, we design our data analysis workflows in such a way that, automatically when we finish a data analysis procedure, they publish things to Zenodo.

 So, we don’t use it for hardware, we use it more for the software part, yet the software is fully connected with the hardware.
 And also, a small detail, when we finish a big milestone, we archive all the GitHub repositories into Zenodo.
 So, we get the DOI and have a tarball too.
 This is a best practice that we see is good, you know, in case that one day we disappear, and suddenly Microsoft closes GitHub maybe the Europeans will have something to do, and they will still have things in Zenodo properly archived.
+{{< /expand >}}

+> Why did you choose these platforms?
+Are there barriers of use?

+{{< expand "Show answer">}}
+I'll say first word is convenience.
+Because, documentation is something very tough to do, it's hard to find time to document.
+It's hard to get people to document.
+So you want to use platforms that follow certain criteria that you like.
+Sometimes we stay in what we have, just because it's easier for people to use it, just because it's convenient.
+That is why we use GitHub, we don't run our own git server, or use GitLab or something else, just because it's convenient.
+It's fast.
+No?
+And that's, that's the main answer.

+One important barrier is that sometimes we take for granted that everyone is familiar with these kind of platforms (specifically with Git and MK docs platforms) which they come from the software world.
+And something important about Fab Labs is that they work a lot between software and hardware.
+That means that more or less everyone you find around a Fab Lab, even though more targeted to hardware,  knows how to use Git, but that's not common in the industry, right?
+So we will work with industrial designer who know a lot about the CAD software, but they don't know how to write a markdown file, or how to actually use Git.
+Or she will work with a very good sociologist for the citizen engagement part.
+Yet they do not know these tools.
+We take for granted that everyone should be able to use Git to write things in Markdown, but that is a mistake.
+That might sound a bit stupid, but it's important to recognize.

+We also use Emacs and org-mode. we develop a workflow, where the what we will call the lab notebooks or the designer notebooks are turning to the remain documentation.
+So usually, when we develop any hardware component, we start by creating internal Markdown documents.
+We use HackMD for that, because it allows multi-users editing simply.
+And designers use that internally, to document the test, to create internal documentation, as the hardware evolve.
+We later do of course editing and polishing to get to the final documentation, but it's not something we start from the ground.
+That means that all the decisions we take during the process are on HackMD, in our internal change notes.
+We then take that, polish it and make it easier to understand.
+And we put it into MK docs to create a website (for example docs.smartcitizen), and we try to use that flows a lot, because they speed up the release of design files.
 {{< /expand >}}

 > Are there any parts or information that you do not publish?
 If so, why?